 - Jane Weissman, President/CEO, Interstate Renewable Energy Council

 - Dr. Sarah White, Senior Associate, Center on Wisconsin Strategy

-IREC would like to recognize Christina Nichols, Contractor to the Solar Energy Technologies Program/SunShot Initiative, U.S. Department of Energy, for her leadership and guidance; and to the U.S. Department of Energy for having faith in IREC, and for providing the resources to assemble such a talented group.
+IREC recognizes Christina Nichols, Contractor to the Solar Energy Technologies Program/SunShot Initiative, U.S. Department of Energy, for her leadership and guidance, and to the U.S. Department of Energy for its confidence in IREC and for providing the resources to assemble such a talented group.

 - Mary Lawrence, IREC Project Coordinator